miley42/gicisky-tag/README.md

 ```
 ## Documentation

-Officially, to write to the tags you need to [register an account](http://a.picksmart.cn:8082/index) and [download an app](http://www.picksmart.cn/index.php/page-22-11.html) on the Picksmart website.
+Officially, to write to the tags, you need to [register an account](http://a.picksmart.cn:8082/index) and [download an app](http://www.picksmart.cn/index.php/page-22-11.html) on the Picksmart website.
 In my case, I used the APK [`ble-tag-english-app-release-v3.1.37.apk`](http://a.picksmart.cn:8088/picksmart/app/ble-tag-english-app-release-v3.1.32.apk).
 I don't know why their app is not on the official app store, so install and use it at your own risk.
 This project makes it possible to write custom images to the tags without using any proprietary service or app.

 The Bluetooth ESL protocol to update the screen is described [here](https://zhuanlan.zhihu.com/p/633113543).
-Independently, [`atc1441`](https://github.com/atc1441) reverse-engineered the protocol and published a Javascript image uploader ([video](https://www.youtube.com/watch?v=Cp4gNXtlbGk), [repo](https://github.com/atc1441/ATC_GICISKY_ESL), [uploader](https://atc1441.github.io/ATC_GICISKY_Paper_Image_Upload.html)) that in my case managed to write something on the screen, altough the result was gibberish because the base-64 encoded image data provided as default in the uploader is for a different screen model.
+Independently, [`atc1441`](https://github.com/atc1441) reverse-engineered the protocol and published a JavaScript image uploader ([video](https://www.youtube.com/watch?v=Cp4gNXtlbGk), [repo](https://github.com/atc1441/ATC_GICISKY_ESL), [uploader](https://atc1441.github.io/ATC_GICISKY_Paper_Image_Upload.html)) that in my case managed to write something on the screen, although the result was gibberish because the base-64 encoded image data provided as default in the uploader is for a different screen model.
 Modifying the image data is not trivial, because it uses an undocumented compression format.
-Disassembling the APK doesn't help much to shed light on this format, because the compression function is implemented natively.
-One way to work around the unknown format is to flash a new custom firmware on the tags, like `atc1441` and [`rbaron`](https://github.com/rbaron) did for the TLSR tags ([firmware repo](https://github.com/atc1441/ATC_TLSR_Paper), [uploader repo](https://github.com/rbaron/pricetag-printer)).
-However, that's not necessary for the Gicisky tags since [`Cabalist`](https://github.com/Cabalist) managed to reverse-engineer the image format ([his notes](https://github.com/Cabalist/gicisky_image_notes)), which turns out to be a form of run-length encoding.
-Producing uncompressed images is not that difficult, so that's what this project does.
-The disadvantage is that sending the image data to the screen is slower than the official app: about 10 seconds instead of just 3 on some examples that I tried.
-Feel free to contribute implementing some real compression.
+[`Cabalist`](https://github.com/Cabalist) partially reverse-engineered the image format ([his notes](https://github.com/Cabalist/gicisky_image_notes)) revealing a form of run-length encoding.
+Later, it was discovered that the compression format is [QuickLZ](https://github.com/RT-Thread-packages/quicklz), compressing each line independently at level 1 in streaming mode.
+For simplicity, this project transmits uncompressed images.
+In my tests, compressed images turned out to be often bigger than the uncompressed ones, probably due to the dithering that makes compression harder, and also because the streaming compression state is not reused across lines.

 A copy of some of the material linked above is stored in the `docs` folder.